3rd December 2003

 Consider these articles I found after a quick search of the internet using google and the word 'encapsulation':

 The idea of implementation hiding is to do with the hiding of critical design decisions, such as whether a particular piece of data is obtained directly from the database or derived at runtime using some magical algorithm or even plucked out of thin air.
-It is information about the data, not the data itself.
+Thus the implementation of an operation is nothing more than the code behind that operation, and not the data on which it operates.

 Here is a definition of 'data hiding' I found at SearchDatabase.com: